What Happens When You Report Someone to Social Services?

 The Social Services Investigation

-- Assigning a caseworker.
-After receiving your report, a caseworker will be assigned to investigate your suspicions.
-Most agencies investigate reports of child abuse and neglect within 24 to 72 hours.
-However, this may vary depending on when you made the report, the severity of the abuse and the individual agency’s caseload.
+- Assigning a caseworker: After receiving your report, a caseworker will be assigned to investigate your suspicions.
+Most agencies investigate reports of child abuse and neglect within 24 to 72 hours (depending on state laws).
+However, this may vary depending on when you made the report, the severity of the abuse, and the individual agency’s caseload.

 - Imminent danger will be determined.
 If the caseworker believes the victim is in imminent danger and the victim is living with the abuser, the caseworker may remove the victim from the residence immediately.
 If the victim is a minor child, the child may be temporarily placed with other relatives or put into foster care until the investigation concludes.
 If no imminent danger is apparent, the caseworker will not do anything at that time.